mncc8337/cursed-cpp/README.md

 a header that translates c++ keywords and operators to Vietnamese<br>

 ### why it is cursed?
-all the translated words are unicode character. yes
+all the translated words are unicode characters. yes